MARS-Group-HAW/MARS-Group-HAW.github.io/src/pages/student-work/theses.md

   semesterYear: The semester and year in which the thesis was submitted (e.g., "ws2023" or "ss2023")
   pathPdf: The path to the PDF file of the thesis (/img/student-work/theses/<filename>.pdf) -->

 <StudentWork
+  title="Tensorbasierte Agenten zur Ausbreitungssimulation von Infektionskrankheiten" author="Ersan Baran" type="ba"
+  description="In this bachelor thesis, the strengths of multi-agent systems and neural networks are combined to develop a novel simulation model that takes into account individual behaviors, spatial heterogeneity and dynamic interactions.
+This innovative approach promises more realistic and powerful simulations and thus better support for the development of effective strategies to combat infectious diseases." semesterYear="ss2024" pathPdf="/img/student-work/theses/baran_ba_thesis.pdf" />

+<StudentWork
+  title="Entwicklung eines Multiagentensystems für die Simulation des Positionsangriffs im Handball unter Verwendung des MARS-Frameworks" author="Lucas Neitsch" type="ba" description="This bachelor thesis describes the development of a multi-agent system for the simulation of positional attacks in handball using the MARS framework, which enables coaches to test their attacking moves in specific game situations and serves as a tool to improve tactical planning and decision-making." semesterYear="ss2024" pathPdf="/img/student-work/theses/neitsch_ba_thesis.pdf" />

+<StudentWork
+  title="Automatisierte Objekterkennung und -zählung von Vögeln in großen Schwärmen mit Hilfe von Maschinellem Lernen" author="Luise Kempa" type="ba" description="The thesis deals with the implementation of bird counting in flocks based on images using machine learning.
+An application is designed and implemented that determines the number of birds in an image.
+For the implementation, different existing neural networks are compared and then extended." semesterYear="ws2023" pathPdf="/img/student-work/theses/kempa_ba_thesis.pdf" />

+<StudentWork
+  title="Modeling and Predicting Routes of Internally Displaced Persons: An Agent-Based Approach Using the MARS Framework in the Context of the Syrian Refugee Crisis" author="Viviam Clara Ribeiro Guimaraes" type="ba" description="This thesis investigates the application of an agent-based model (ABM) to predict the distribution of Syrian internally displaced persons (IDPs) and assess its utility for humanitarian resource allocation.
+Leveraging the MARS framework, the study adapts an existing ABM designed for Syrian refugee distribution in Turkey to simulate the movement of internally displaced persons within Syria." semesterYear="ws2023" pathPdf="/img/student-work/theses/ribeiro_ba_thesis.pdf" />

+<StudentWork
+  title="Identifikation Sozialer Gruppen von Fußgängern in Videos, Motion-Similarity-Clustering und Multi-Object-Tracking unter Anwendung eines CNNs zur Identifikation von Personen in Videostreams" author="Tobias Ranfft" type="ba" description="Real-time recognition of grouped people in videos has recently become a relevant topic in research and for various applications, e.g. video surveillance, social studies or process optimization.
+The aim of this thesis is therefore to develop a system for the identification and labeling of persons and groups." semesterYear="ss2023" pathPdf="/img/student-work/theses/ranfft_ba_thesis.pdf" />

+<StudentWork
+  title="Entwicklung eines digitalen Zwillings für eine Tello-Drohne im MARS-Framework" author="Leon Chun Wai Yuen" type="ba" description="This thesis deals with the development of a digital twin prototype of a Tello-drone in a multi-agent system.
+A concept is presented on how a digital twin for individual quadrocopters can be developed as part of a multi-agent system within the framework of MARS." semesterYear="ss2023" pathPdf="/img/student-work/theses/yuen_ba_thesis.pdf" />

+<StudentWork
   title="Ein agentenbasiertes Simulationsmodell für die Ausbreitung von Wiedehopfen in Norddeutschland" author="David Duong"